 TERMS OF REFERENCE

 The role of the Committee is to monitor and advise Senate on issues relating to the financial performance and sustainability of the University of Sydney.
 It performs this role by reviewing and evaluating information provided by management on the financial impact of strategic proposals, on budget and planning priorities and on resource and capital allocation.
-The Committee through a sub-committee to be known as the “Audit Committee" has responsibility for oversight of the University’s audit function, including reliability of financial management and reporting, compliance with laws and regulations and the maintenance of an effective and efficient audit capability.
+The Committee has responsibility for oversight of the University’s audit function, including reliability of financial management and reporting, compliance with laws and regulations and the maintenance of an effective and efficient audit capability.

 The Committee also monitors and advises Senate on matters relating to the University’s IT infrastructure with particular reference to: major system development and acquisition; infrastructure management; operating resource allocation and sustainability.
 The Committee also has the responsibility of ensuring the effective management of financial risk across the University, including the financial risks of subsidiaries and controlled entities.